Technigo/project-movies/README.md

 A multipage application built with React using API fetching to display the popular movies.

 ## The problem

-One of the challenging part were to implement the useParams hook to create a dynamic id from API.
+- One of the challenging part were to implement the useParams hook to create a dynamic id from API.

-Anoth Since the project was made in pair-programming, it was a great opportunity to practice merging new branches and solving conflicts.

-- The useParams was a new concept and we learned the best use and placement for it.
+- Another challenge was to find a way to be able to merge our separate local versions when we had to work on the code spearately at different times.

 ## Features